 Learn how to become a dentist.
-Research the education and career requirements, training and licensure information and experience required for starting a career in dentistry.
+Research the education and training requirements, and licensure and experience needed for starting a career in dentistry.

 Dentists diagnose and treat conditions affecting the mouth, teeth and gums.
 In addition to performing extractions, root canals and tooth replacements, dentists provide preventive care and oral hygiene advice.
-Some dentists offer weekend or evening hours because of their patients' busy schedules.
+Dentists typically use anesthetics to help patients minimize pain during procedures.
+They also perform and examine x-rays of the mouth.
+These professionals may practice general dentistry or work in specialized area.
+Some dentists work weekend or evening hours to accommodate their patients' schedules.

 |Degree Field||Dental surgery or dental medicine|

 |Key Skills||Good judgment, decision making, communication, leadership, detailed-oriented, manual dexterity and organizational skills, knowledge of dental anatomy and medical procedures|

 |Salary||$149,540 per year (2014 median salary for all general practice dentists)|

 Sources: U.S. Bureau of Labor Statistics, O*NET Online